distributed-lab/bp-pp/README.md

 arithmetic circuit protocol and reciprocal range proofs.
 Also, contains the `u64` range proof protocol as a primary use-case for reciprocal range proofs.

+This implementation uses [Merlin transcript](https://doc.dalek.rs/merlin/index.html) for challenges generation as was recommended by Bulletproofs protocol authors.

+All `Proof` data models has corresponding `SerializeProof` models where [serde](https://serde.rs/) `Serialize` and `Deserialize` was implemented.

+## Performance

 Implemented solution has 2G points advantage over existing BP and BP+ protocols on proving of one 64-bit value and this advantage will increase for more values per proof.